Read Primitives: Platform Skip Reference¶

 uv run -- python -m pytest tests/unit/core/read_primitives/test_benchmark_variants.py -q

-A passing unit test means the catalog and the test expectations are internally consistent.
+A passing unit test means the catalog and the test expectations are internally consistent and every active variant has a declared comparable shape.
 It does not mean the SQL executes correctly on the platform.

 Live benchmark run is the ground-truth check.
-Run it after the unit test passes:
+Run it after the unit test and runtime parity test pass:

 A passing live run (non-empty result set, no SQL errors) is the definitive confirmation that the skip can be removed.